Blackrock College: Curriculum

-Apart from classrooms and three study halls, there are nine science laboratories, a woodwork room, a radio studio, three computer rooms, digital communications and graphics room, an art room, a choir hall, a multimedia room and a home economics kitchen.
-The college also contains a refectory, chapel, creative arts and digital learning centre, lecture halls and a stage which hosts student-run dramatic productions.
-The college is undergoing an extensive modernisation programme, currently, the pitches are being transformed and roads around the school rerouted.

 Boarding school

 The boarding school is housed in Williamstown Castle (known by students as "The Castle").
 Williamstown Castle was built around 1780 on lands rented by the Fitzwilliams, later Pembrokes, to Counsellor William Vavasour.
 It resembled other spacious houses in the area including Willow Park and Castledawson, but a later owner, Thomas O'Mara, extensively redeveloped the building and its surrounds, adding the castellated finish, hence making it into a 'castle'.
 O'Mara had acted as an election agent for Daniel O'Connell, who dined in the castle on occasion, and for years a portrait of O'Connell adorned the room which is now the oratory.
-Niall MacDermott is the director of boarding in the college.
+Tiernan Mealiffe is the director of boarding in the college.
 The boarding school contains around 100 students.
 Boarding is available from first year up to sixth year.
 Some day boys join the boarding school in 6th year in preparation for their Leaving Certificate.
 Boarders are allowed to leave the castle with permission.

 Extra curricular activities

 Field sports

-Sport is viewed as an integral part of a boy's education and each pupil is expected to participate in some activity.
-The principal sport in the college is rugby, with Blackrock having won the Leinster Schools Senior Cup 70 times.
+Sport is viewed as an integral part of a Blackrock College pupils education and each pupil is expected to participate in some activity.
+The principal sport in the college is rugby, with Blackrock having won the Leinster Schools Senior Cup 70 times (a figure larger than every other teams wins combined).

 It has also won the Leinster Schools Junior Cup 51 times.
 Blackrock won the inaugural cup competition held in 1887 and has been consistently the most successful team, winning the cup at least three times in every decade since.